adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 <!-- each one of these sub-districts would have its own persistently chosen sub-constitution. these sub-constitutions would intentionally have a narrow scope defined by their ancestor constitutions -->

 ---
+layout: chapter-title
+---

+# 📖 what are rights?

+---
+layout: chapter-title
+---

+# 📖 persistent commitments

+---

 ## Persistent Commitments